Advertiser Disclosure

 How To Choose a Solar Company

-Putting solar panels on your roof could lower your electricity payments while helping the environment by reducing your carbon footprint through renewable energy use.
+Putting solar panels on your roof could cut your electricity payments while helping the environment by reducing your carbon footprint through renewable energy use.
 Key considerations when looking at local solar installers are as follows.

 Check Licensing

 Make sure you hire a licensed solar installer.
-This ensures that the work is done correctly using the most up-to-date installation methods.
+This ensures that the work is done properly using the most up-to-date installation methods.
 The installation crew for a solar photovoltaic (PV) system in Maryland must include a Home Improvement Commission-licensed contractor and a master electrician with at least seven years' experience.
-The contractor installs the panels, while the master electrician handles permit business and hooks the system up to the grid.
+The contractor installs the panels, while the master electrician handles permit business and connects the system to the grid.
 If you're installing a solar water heater, your contracting team must include a master plumber for utility connections and permits.

 Read Customer Reviews